ordina-jworks/ordina-jworks.github.io/_posts/2023-06-01-vuzix-and-how-to-use-it.md

   run: |
     docker push $ECR_REGISTRY/$ECR_REPO_NAME:latest
 ```
-We make use of the built-in Spring Boot plugin named Paketo, the `spring-boot:build-image` command above names the image as per the naming convention for pushing to an AWS repository.
+We utilize a built-in Spring Boot plugin called Paketo.
+The command spring-boot:build-image mentioned above follows the prescribed naming convention for tagging the image before pushing it to an AWS repository.
-The `docker push` command automatically recognizes that it needs to push to the specified repository, hens the naming convention.
+The `docker push` command automatically recognizes that it needs to push to the specified repository, hence the naming convention.

-If done correctly we can see that the repository in AWS recieves and stores our image.
+If done correctly we can see that the repository in AWS receives and stores our image.

 <img class="p-image" src="{{ '/img/2023-06-01-vuzix-and-how-to-use-it/ECR-screenshot.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 100%;">